-This chapter describes the Java Servlet v.3.0 API classes and methods that provide a lightweight framework for filtering active and static content.
+The Java Servlet API classes and methods that provide a lightweight framework for filtering active and static content.
 It describes how filters are configured in a Web application, and conventions and semantics for their implementation.

 API documentation for servlet filters is provided online.
 The configuration syntax for filters is given by the deployment descriptor schema in Chapter 14, "Deployment Descriptor".
 The reader should use these sources as references when reading this chapter.